witty-works/nlp_api/README.md

 Set an env variable `API_DOCS_AUTH_ENABLED` to `"true"` and for the username/password called `API_DOCS_USERNAME` and `API_DOCS_PASSWORD` for basic auth for the API docs.

-Set am env variable `LANGUAGETOOL_API` to the URL endpoint of your LanguageTool server.
+Set an env variable `LANGUAGETOOL_API` to the URL endpoint of your LanguageTool server.
 Default is `https://api.languagetool.org/v2`.

 If the build fails due to "No space left on device" while installing the dependencies run: